-In addition, it should be pointed out that the phrase that is mentioned specifically in the Sunnah is to say ‘Shahrun Mubarak‘ (Blessed Month).
+Finally, it should be noted that the phrase that is specifically mentioned in the Sunnah is to say ‘Shahrun Mubarak‘ (Blessed Month).
 Therefore, it is better to say ‘Shahrun Mubarak‘ or ‘Ramadan Mubarak‘.

 The Prophet Muhammad (pbuh) is reported to have said:

 أَتَاكُمْ رَمَضَانُ شَهْرٌ مُبَارَكٌ فَرَضَ اللَّهُ عَزَّ وَجَلَّ عَلَيْكُمْ صِيَامَهُ تُفْتَحُ فِيهِ أَبْوَابُ السَّمَاءِ وَتُغْلَقُ فِيهِ أَبْوَابُ الْجَحِيمِ وَتُغَلُّ فِيهِ مَرَدَةُ الشَّيَاطِينِ لِلَّهِ فِيهِ لَيْلَةٌ خَيْرٌ مِنْ أَلْفِ شَهْرٍ مَنْ حُرِمَ خَيْرَهَا فَقَدْ حُرِمَ

 “There has come to you Ramadan, a blessed month, which Allah, the Mighty and Sublime, has enjoined you to fast.
 In it the gates of heavens are opened and the gates of Hell are closed, and the rebellious devils are chained up.
 In it Allah has a night which is better than a thousand months; whoever is deprived of its goodness is indeed deprived.”